JamesYang007/autoppl/README.md

 ### Intuitive Model Specification

-In hierarchical Bayesian statistics, the first step before doing any inference is to specify a probabilistic model for the data of interest.
+In Bayesian statistics, the first step in performing probabilistic inference is to specify a generative model for the data of interest.
 For example, in mathematical notation, a Gaussian model could look like the following:
 ```
 X ~ N(mu, I)
 mu ~ U(-1, 1)
 ```

-Given its simplicity and expressiveness, we wanted to mimic this compact notation as much as possible for the users.
+Given its simplicity and expressiveness, we wanted to mimic this compact notation as much as possible for users of ou library.

 For the model specified above, the code in AutoPPL could look like the following:
 ```cpp